Taking those first steps can be SO hard.

 Find what works for you.

 Research note: Researchers at the University of Pennsylvania found students who had access to a “leaderboard” of how often their friends were attending exercise classes were far more likely to attend themselves versus control groups and groups where the students only supported each other with no competition element.

 Gamifying your workouts is a great way to make sure you keep doing them!

-> You might like console-based games like Wii Fitness or other workout games you can do in your living room.
+You might like console-based games on the Nintendo Switch or other workout games you can do in your living room.

-> Or you might get a kick out of apps like Zombies Run, a 5k trainer disguised as an immersive audio adventure.
+Or you might get a kick out of apps like Zombies Run, a 5k trainer disguised as an immersive audio adventure.

 Better still, check out a streaming service like Beachbody on Demand and try their hip-hop or even country-music themed dance workouts!